core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Its value is used as a Base URI when resolving URIs in the links contained in the endpoint.

 Links are modelled as they are in {{fig-ER-WKC}}.

+## scheme/authority restrictions {#authority}

+The scheme and authority of the registered URI's are stored in the base attribute of the registration.
+Its structure follows the specification of section 6.5 of {{RFC7252}}.
+It is possible to  extend the IP literal address with a zone extension preceded by a "%" character {{RFC6874}}.
+This extension is used mainly for link-local addresses.
+The zone extension MAY be removed from the adddress before the address is stored in the base attribute.

 ## Use Case: Cellular M2M {#cellular}